 Amazing.
 I love it.
 And, you know, we were just chatting before.
 Sofia, you and I met at a business, a local business networking events.
 And I remember you, I was very new into the world of sleep consulting at the time.
 And, and unfortunately, any experience that I had had trying to connect with breastfeeding professionals was just proving that our vision was not so aligned.

 And then I remember you came up to me and you started, you know, chatting away and said, I love what you do.
 And I remember going really, you do?
 Again, I was very, very new.
 And you said, yeah, absolutely.
-You know, sleep training, sleep training is wonderful.
+You know, sleep training, sleep training is wonderful and so is breastfeeding.
 It’s so great to get these babies sleeping.
 And that was when we, I instantly bonded with you.
 I remember I was going okay.
 I just kind of latched onto, you know, no pun intended, but latched onto you, you know, going, Oh my gosh, you know, I found myself a, an extremely experienced, incredible lactation professional.
 And, and by the way, you know, for those of you who aren’t Toronto base, St. Michael’s hospital is a very well known, uh, hospital here in Toronto.
 You know, from, from then on, you know, Sofia has been my go to person that I referred to anyone who needs a breastfeeding support.

 Okay.
 So my philosophy is balance in life, in everything not to be too, too fanatic about any topic of your life.
 To try to balance everything and to create a puzzle right, from little stuff.
 Um, yeah, I’ll be very honest with you.
 Even if I’m talking to a mom of a newborn who’s, I don’t know, 11 days old and she’s working on breastfeeding and I see completely, um, tired and functioning woman, I would say, you know what?
 Skip breastfeed skip one breastfeed at night, skip breastfeed at 12:00 AM, let your partner feed the baby, catch up some sleep.
 Otherwise it’s going to be very tough.
 Right.
 And baby, first of all needs not a breastfeeding mom.
 He needs normal functioning and the reasonable mom.